lizhophardt/CFP-Funding-Tool/README.md

 ## Requirements

 - Node.js 18+
-- A Chiado testnet wallet with xDai for airdrops
+- A Gnosis Chain wallet with xDai for airdrops
-- Access to Chiado RPC endpoint
+- Access to Gnosis Chain RPC endpoint

 ## License